edom/work/edom.github.io/friendship.md

 date: 2016-02-01 00:00:00 +0700
 ---

-# Abstract
+## Abstract

-Your friends are those who will sacrifice for you.
+Your friends are those who sacrifice for you.
-The greater the sacrifice, the greater the friendship.
+The greater the sacrifice,
+the greater the friendship.

-# Measure
+How do we measure a sacrifice?

+## Measurement in theory

-We define \\(F(A,B)\\), the *friendship measure from A to B* as how much sacrifice that A is willing to make for B;
+We define \\(F(A,B)\\) (the *friendship measure from A to B*) as how much sacrifice that A is willing to make for B.

+(Is the direction correct?
+Is that backwards?)

-therefore the problem of measuring friendship boils down to the valuation of sacrifices.
+Thus measuring friendship boils down to valuating sacrifices.

-The easiest (but not necessarily the best) way to approximate the amount of that sacrifice is by calculating its approximately equivalent amount of money.
-Of course friendship will involve sacrificing a lot of other things beside money, but we can approximate the value of all those things with money.

-# Properties

-Friendship is circumstantial.
-\\(F(A,B)\\) changes over time.

-Friendship is usually asymmetric.
-It is usually the case that \\(F(A,B) \neq F(B,A)\\).

-# Measuring
+\\( F(A,B) \\) can be approximated by an equivalent amount of money.

+## Measurement in practice

 <a rel="nofollow" href="https://en.wikipedia.org/wiki/Foot-in-the-door_technique">Foot-in-the-door</a>:
 let A ask B to make bigger and bigger sacrifices until B refuses.